DimaDBRK/NilosETH/README.md

 </p>

 # Task Description:
+Nilos create the future of Web 3 banking today!
+NestJS app containing three modules:
+* User
+* Account
+* Payment.

+Via the API that is exposed with NestJS our users beyond other things can:
+* create the record of themselves in the database;
+* create multiple Ethereum accounts;
+* and make payments between accounts.

+TODO:
+* Implement Ethereum account creation in account.service.ts
+* Implement payment creation in payment.service.ts
+* Define and implement reasonable test cases for account service in account.service.spec.ts
+* Define and implement reasonable test cases for payment service in payment.service.spec.ts
+*
 ## Web Service Overview

 The application allows viewing and editing the restaurant menu through a web interface.